C. Lloyd Morgan: Life

-Following his retirement, Morgan delivered a series of Gifford Lectures at St. Andrews in 1921 and 1922 in which he discussed the concept of emergent evolution.
-He died in Hastings.
+Following his retirement, Lloyd Morgan delivered a series of Gifford Lectures at St. Andrews in 1921 and 1922 in which he discussed the concept of emergent evolution.

+Conwy Lloyd Morgan died in Hastings.

 Ethology

 Morgan's Canon

 Morgan's Canon played a critical role in the growth of behaviourism in twentieth century academic psychology.
 The canon states: In no case may we interpret an action as the outcome of the exercise of a higher mental faculty, if it can be interpreted as the exercise of one which stands lower in the psychological scale.
 For example, Morgan considered that an entity should only be considered conscious if there is no other explanation for its behaviour.

 W.H.
 Thorpe commented as follows:

 The development of Morgan's Canon derived partly from his observations of behaviour.
 This provided cases where behaviour that seemed to imply higher mental processes could be explained by simple trial and error learning (what we would now call operant conditioning).
 An example is the skilful way in which his terrier Tony opened the garden gate, easily imagined as an insightful act by someone seeing the final behaviour.
 Lloyd Morgan, however, had watched and recorded the series of approximations by which the dog had gradually learned the response, and could demonstrate that no insight was required to explain it.